 Stone will generate on mountains and three layers below the dirt.
 Stone is by far one of the most common blocks in the game and you will gather copious amounts of stone by mining for minerals and ores.

 Stone is everywhere and has a similar texture on all six sides.

-Not many chests will contain stone, in fact, the stone mason’s chest is the only one that can possibly generate with stone inside..
+Not many chests will contain stone, in fact, the stone mason’s chest is the only one that can generate with a stone inside.

-Pouring lava on top of water results in stone being generated.
+Pouring lava on top of water results in the stone being generated.

 This arrangement is a little different than most lava and water generators as when lava and flowing water come into contact, it will generate cobblestone.
 However, lava pouring onto a flowing water block will generate regular stone.

 Finally, the most common method for gathering stone is to utilize a furnace to cook cobblestone.
 Cooking cobblestone will smooth out its rough edges and produce regular stone.